CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-1--Types-and-Functions.lagda.md

 ```

 The type of `snd`{.Agda} is a little complicated!
 When we form `snd p`, the
-type of the result depends on the thing that is in the first
+type of the result depends on what is in the first
 component.
 That is, the type of `snd p` is the value of the input type
 family `B : A → Type` when evaluated at `fst p`.
 To express that in
 the type of `my-sndΣ`{.Agda}, we have to use a dependent function so that `B